Overview

 Seasonal Wildlife Highlights

-• Autumn – Light‑bellied Brent geese begin their return migration, joining resident wigeon and shelduck.
+- Autumn – Light‑bellied Brent geese return, joining resident wigeon and shelduck.

 The sensory garden is designed for tactile exploration, featuring fragrant plants, textured pathways and quiet seating.
 Adjacent is the Graffan Gallery, a modest exhibition space that hosts rotating art installations and educational displays about wetland ecology.